 Weeknight side dishes always seem to be a struggle for me.
 I feel like I get in a rut and make the same things over and over.
 I have started to focus on creating more side dish recipes to help me get out of the repetitive funk.
-These Maple and Bacon Brussel Sprouts and my Garlic and Rosemary Roasted Red Potatoes have become some of my new favorite side dishes.
+These Maple and Bacon Brussel Sprouts have become some of my new favorite side dishes.

 These Maple and Bacon Brussel Sprouts are easy to make after a long day at work or for a holiday party.
 I love making this recipe for Thanksgiving and Christmas dinner!
 It's so simple but full of so much flavor that will totally wow your holiday guests.